 Updated June, 2015Denny Laine lead vocal, guitar (left in 1964)

 The Diplomats were one of the most well known Brumbeat groups who never had any record releases, although some of the members would go on to form two of the most successful and influential groups to come out of Birmingham in the 1960s.

-Beverley "Bev" Bevan was born on November 25, 1945 and grew up in Sparkhill, Birmingham.
+Beverley "Bev" Bevan was born on November 25, 1945 and grew up along the busy Stratford Road in Sparkhill, Birmingham.
 He learned to play the drums while a teenager and formed a band with some friends at Moseley Grammar School in the early 1960s.
 The line-up included guitarists Phil Ackrill and Tony Lewis with vocalist Ronnie Smith.
 Bev Bevan's school friend Bobby Davis, who lived in Acocks Green, occasionally appeared as vocalist but more often helped out as a roadie and general supporter.

 The group's first public performance was at the Hall Green Youth Club.
 They originally performed mostly instrumental numbers as being influenced by acts like The Shadows.
 Bobby Davis would eventually go on to become a professional comedian and enjoy much success when he changed his name to "Jasper Carrott".